Dealings with Gaddafi son embarrass London college

 But the London School of Economics (LSE), one of the most renowned branches of the University of London, is currently making news due to the activities of a couple of its more infamous, rather than famous, alumni - one of them named Gaddafi.

-On Monday, Victor Dahdaleh, a former LSE student and businessman whose fundraising earned him a place as one of the school's governors, will appear in a London courtroom on bribery charges brought by Britain's Serious Fraud Office (SFO).
+Monday, Victor Dahdaleh, a former LSE student and businessman whose fundraising earned him a place as one of the school's governors, will appear in a London courtroom on bribery charges brought by the Serious Fraud Office (SFO).

-The charges relate to bribes Dahdaleh allegedly paid to officials of Aluminum Bahrain B.S.C., a smelting company whose majority owner is the Bahrain government.
-On Friday, the SFO confirmed a Financial Times report that one allegation is that Sheikh Isa bin Ali al-Khalifa, an advisor to Bahrain's prime minister, received nearly $6 million in bribes from Dahdaleh in 2003-2004.
+The charges relate to bribes Dahdaleh allegedly paid to officials of Aluminium Bahrain B.S.C., a smelting company whose majority owner is the Bahrain government.
+Friday, the SFO confirmed a Financial Times report that one allegation is that Sheikh Isa bin Ali al-Khalifa, an advisor to Bahrain's prime minister, received nearly $6 million (3.72 million pounds) in bribes from Dahdaleh in 2003-2004.

 Meanwhile, LSE is also awaiting, with trepidation, results of two parallel investigations into the school's dealings with Libya and with Saif al Islam Gaddafi, one time heir-apparent to his late father, Muammar and holder of a doctorate awarded by LSE in 2008.